AdobeDocs/workfront-learn.en/help/workfront-proof/review-and-approve-work/review-and-approve-a-proof.md

 * The version number lets you know which version of the proof you’ll be looking at.
 * And, most importantly, the deadline appears two places in the email—right above the proof details section and in the gray bar for the workflow stage you’re part of.

-Once you’re ready to start your review, all you have to do is click the blue [!UICONTROL Go to proof] button and the file automatically opens into [!DNL Workfront’s] proofing viewer.
+Once you’re ready to start your review, all you have to do is click the blue [!UICONTROL Go to proof] button and the file automatically opens in the [!DNL Workfront] proofing viewer.

 ### Open a proof from [!UICONTROL Home]